-To test the second policy (read-hivesampletable-devicemake), you created in the last section
+To test the second policy (read-hivesampletable-devicemake) that you created in the last section:

 Add a new sheet in Excel.

 Follow the last procedure to import the data.
-The only change you make is to use hiveuser2's credentials instead of hiveuser1's.
-This fails because hiveuser2 only has permission to see two columns.
-You shall get the following error:
+The only change you make is to use the credentials for

 [Microsoft][HiveODBC] (35) Error from Hive: error code: '40000' error message: 'Error while compiling statement: FAILED: HiveAccessControlException Permission denied: user [hiveuser2] does not have [SELECT] privilege on [default/hivesampletable/clientid,country ...]'.

 Follow the same procedure to import data.
-This time, use hiveuser2's credentials, and also modify the select statement from:
+This time, use the credentials for

 SELECT * FROM "HIVE"."default"."hivesampletable"